GB: Court denies appeal to Assange not to be extradited

 For years, Assange, 50, has been trying to avoid trial in the United States on a series of charges related to WikiLeaks publishing a huge number of classified documents more than a decade ago.

 A British district court initially rejected the US extradition request on the grounds that Assange might commit suicide under harsh conditions in a US prison.
-The authorities of that country later assured that the founder of WikiLeaks would not have the harsh treatment that according to Assange’s lawyers could put his physical and mental health at risk.
+The authorities of that country later assured that the founder of WikiLeaks would not have the harsh treatment that according to Assange’s lawyers might put his physical and mental health at risk.

 In December, the High Court reversed the lower court’s decision on the grounds that US promises were sufficient to ensure that Assange would be treated humanely.